 We currently have two options for routers- an indoor router and a $90 outdoor router.
 You can buy the routers online and configure them yourself using our simple download instructions.
 Otherwise, you can come to our meetups where we often sell preconfigured routers that you can simply plug in.

-Here are the two router choices:
+Here are the two router choices for local mesh connections:

 1) An indoor TP-Link 842ND router (~$33) This is only available second-hand.
 We are looking for a replacement

 2) An outdoor NSM5 Ubiquiti 5GHz router (~$95)